BibliothecaDAO/realms-contracts/realms_cli/README.md

 2. Save in .env.nile as STARKNET_PRIVATE_KEY in the realms_cli directory
 3. Run `$ source realms_cli/.env.nile`
 4. Run `$ nile setup STARKNET_PRIVATE_KEY --network goerli`
-5. Your address will be saved in the goerli.accounts.json
+5. Your address will be saved in the goerli.accounts.json with the account name account-1

 </details>

 ---